fermilab-context-rpms/fermilab-conf_fact-inventory/README.md

 collects facts from this host and ships them to the inventory API server.

-The timer is enabled through a systemd preset, so it becomes active immediately on install:
+The timer is enabled through a systemd preset, and started upon install so it becomes active immediately on install:

 ```
 %{_presetdir}/30-fermilab-conf_fact-inventory.preset